Assistive-Robotics-Lab/STS_Dataset/README.md

 ## Notes
 Some participant folders contain a Notes.txt file.
 This indicated whether any of the trials failed to record properly, and have been removed.
+Participant a09 has been removed from the dataset due to sensor errors discovered when processing the xsens data.
+These errors were not present for any other participants.